krystian-booker/CHIP-8-Interpreter/README.md

 ## Known Issues

 - Currently audio is running on the same thread as the core.
 When audio is triggered the core will lag for one cycle
 - Core speed is not accurate.
-Currently the core is sleeping for 16 milliseconds after every cycle to roughly reach 60 cycles per second.
+Currently, the core is sleeping for 16 milliseconds after every cycle to roughly reach 60 cycles per second.

 ## Future work

 - Refactor improper C++.
-Code base does not follow best practices and leaves lot of room for imrpovement.
+Code base does not follow best practices and leaves a lot of room for improvement.
 - Refactor the massive switch statement of Opcodes to instead use function pointers.
 - Implement Super CHIP-8 Opcodes